desktopui/silver-bullet/docs/index.md

 Instead of a TODO list, we are going to implement a simplistic chat app in hope of searching some answers for various problems that needs to be solved in desktop UI engineering:

+- Accessibility (a11y)
+- Advanced UI elements: in this case either inversible scroll or a virtualized list or complex markdown layout
+- Animation
+- Basic tests
 - Network: HTTP requests and web sockets
-- Animation
-- Accessibility (a11y)
-- Responsive layout
 - Text rendering and internationalization (i18n)
+- Theme support and/or the dark theme in Mojavi
 - Platform-specific API that browsers don't have (yet) and OS integration.
-- Theme support and/or the dark theme in Mojavi
-- Advanced UI: in this case either inversible scroll or a virtualized list or complex markdown layout
-- Basic tests
+- Responsive layout

 It's not that kind of test "let's measure some metrics, get scores and choose the best", like you read when choosing a TV.
 It's merely an attempt to explore current possibilities to write GUI and learn something new.